dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 24.8.3.
 Controlling assertion batches {#sec-assertion-batches-control}

-Here is how you can control how Dafny partition assertions into batches:
+Here is how you can control how Dafny partition assertions into batches.

 * [`{:focus}`](#sec-focus) on an assert generates a separate assertion batch for the assertions of the enclosing block.
 * [`{:split_here}`](#sec-split_here) on an assert generates a separate assertion batch for assertions after this point.
 * [`{:vcs_split_on_every_assert}`](#sec-vcs_split_on_every_assert) on a function or a method generates one assertion batch per assertion

-You can also provide _heuristics_ for the verifier to split assertion batches, if you are not using the fine-grained attributes above:
+You can also provide _heuristics_ for the verifier to split assertion batches, if you are not using the fine-grained attributes above.
+The effect of these attributes may vary, because they are low-level attributes and tune low-level heuristics.
 * [`{:vcs_max_cost N}`](#sec-vcs_max_cost) on a function or method enables splitting the assertion batch until the "cost" of each batch is below N.
   Usually, you would set [`{:vcs_max_cost 0}`](#sec-vcs_max_cost) and [`{:vcs_max_splits N}`](#sec-vcs_max_splits) to ensure it generates N assertion batches.
 * [`{:vcs_max_keep_going_splits N}`](#sec-vcs_max_keep_going_splits) where N > 1 on a method dynamically splits the initial assertion batch up to N components if the verifier is stuck the first time.

 ### 24.8.4.
 Command-line options and other attributes to control verification {#sec-command-line-options-and-attributes-for-verification}

-There are a many great options that control various aspects of verifying dafny programs.
+There are many great options that control various aspects of verifying dafny programs.
 Here we mention only a few:

 - Control of output: [`/dprint`](#sec-controlling-output), [`/rprint`](#sec-controlling-output), `/stats`, [`/compileVerbose`](#sec-controlling-compilation)
 - Whether to print warnings: `/proverWarnings`